nkhine/iTools-Documentation/itools/web.rst

     Returns the value of the cookie with the given name.
 If there is not a cookie with that name return :obj:`None`.

-.. method:: Context.has_cookie(name)

-    Returns :obj:`True` if there is a cookie with the given name, :obj:`False` otherwise.

 .. method:: Context.set_cookie(name, value, \*\*kw)